 In the response and assessment phases, NOAA's emphasis was on the areas and resources directly affected by the Incident; however, NOAA also recognized that the injured resources are part of a larger ecological system: the continental shelf of the northwestern Gulf of Mexico.
-Accordingly, in development of this Draft DARP/EA, appropriate restoration opportunities within that system, including the inshore estuarine areas that provide nursery habitat for many species inhabiting the continental shelf (and that are much more limited and impacted), are also considered.
+Accordingly, in development of the DARP/EA, appropriate restoration opportunities within that system, including the inshore estuarine areas that provide nursery habitat for many species inhabiting the continental shelf (and that are much more limited and impacted), were also considered.
 Under this approach, the natural resource Trustee is better able to compensate for resource injuries while also taking into account the multiple ecological and human use benefits of restoration within the larger ecosystem.

-This section provides additional information, consistent with NEPA requirements, on the physical, biological and cultural environments within the northwestern Gulf of Mexico, including the offshore environment in which the Incident occurred and the Galveston Bay estuary, in which the preferred restoration action identified in this Draft DARP/EA would occur.
+This section provides additional information, consistent with NEPA requirements, on the physical, biological and cultural environments within the northwestern Gulf of Mexico, including the offshore environment in which the Incident occurred and the Galveston Bay estuary, in which the selected restoration action would occur.
 The information in this section, together with other information in this document, provides the basis for NOAA's evaluation of the potential environmental impacts of the alternative restoration actions listed in Chapter 6 (Evaluation of Reasonable Range of Restoration Alternatives).
-The scope of the environmental impacts addressed in this Draft DARP/EA include those on the physical environment, the biological environment, the cultural and human environment, threatened and endangered species, and essential fish habitat.
+The scope of the environmental impacts addressed in this Final DARP/EA include those on the physical environment, the biological environment, the cultural and human environment, threatened and endangered species, and essential fish habitat.

-NOAA considered the impacts of the 2010 Deepwater Horizon/BP Oil Spill (Deepwater Horizon) when characterizing the environment affected by the DBL 152 Incident as well as in selecting appropriate restoration.
-However, with regard to the affected environment, NOAA concluded that there were likely few, if any, overlapping impacts between the two spills.
+NOAA considered the 2010 Deepwater Horizon/BP Oil Spill (Deepwater Horizon) when characterizing the environment affected by the DBL 152.
+Both spills affected the Gulf of Mexico.
+However, the two incidents were distant from each other spatially as well as temporally.
 Deepwater Horizon occurred in 2010 at around the time the resources injured by the DBL 152 were approaching full recovery.
-In addition, the two incidents were relatively distant from each other spatially as well as temporally.
-The DBL 152 oil spill occurred offshore nearly due south of the Texas/Louisiana border, while the Deepwater Horizon occurred five years later offshore nearly due south of the Louisiana/Mississippi Border - over 300 miles away.
+The DBL 152 oil spill occurred offshore approximately 35 to 50 miles southeast of the Texas/Louisiana border, while Deepwater Horizon occurred nearly due south of and over 300 miles away from the Louisiana/Mississippi border.
+Based on what is currently known about the two spills, and considering their temporal and spatial distance, NOAA was unable to quantify any overlapping impacts that would be relevant in measuring injury and scaling restoration for the DBL 152.